 Harry’s eyes turned hard and cold as ice, and he drew her close, cradling her head into the crook of his neck.
 ‘Anyone that hurts you will beg me to kill them and end their torment.
 But I won’t.
 I’ll make it last forever.’

 She took a deep breath and let the fear fade.
 ‘We can pay him a visit at home.
-Gringotts has the address of their home.’
+Gringotts has the address.’

 ‘Nott it is, then.
 You can get through the wards.
 I can beat Nott and his son.’